ab159ab/ts-base-bk/README.md

 1. i18n custom for internationalization and multi language support
 1. Mailgun for sending emails to users.
 1. Automatic CSS browser compatibility for old browsers (to limit versions of course)
+1. Babel, Typescript compiler for transpiling code for backward compatibility
+1. Webpack for bundling frontend code

 ## Notes for developers
 ### General concepts